 William F. Baker

-He is a Fellow of both the American Society of Civil Engineers and the IStructE, and a member of the National Academy of Engineering.
-Baker frequently lectures on a variety of structural engineering topics within the United States and abroad.
+He is a Fellow of both the ASCE and the IStructE, and a member of the National Academy of Engineering (United States) and an International Fellow of the Royal Academy of Engineering (United Kingdom).
+Baker frequently lectures on a variety of structural engineering topics in the U.S. and abroad.